 - Extremely active (very hard exercise/sports and physical job): BMR x 1.9

 With the example above, let’s presume you are only lightly active.
-All you need to do is multiply your basal metabolic rate from above (1394.9) by 1.375 to get the total of 1,917.98 calories.
-This equals the total number of calories you would need to consume in order to maintain your current weight.
+All you need to do is multiply your BMR by 1.375 to get the total number of calories you would need to consume in order to maintain your current weight.
 If you are consuming more calories, you will gain weight, and if you’re consuming fewer calories, you will lose weight.
-The key in all this is again, is knowing your basal metabolic rate.
+The key in all this is knowing your BMR.

 Then, you’ll take this calorie counting to the second step.